connectomicslab/connectomemapper3/paper/paper.md

   structural brain connectomes are mapped from diffusion MR imaging (dMRI) tractography, and functional brain connectomes are usually mapped from resting-state functional MRI (rfMRI).
-Connectome Mapper (CMP), an open-source pipeline software with a graphical user interface (GUI), was created before the emergence of BIDS to simplify the organization, processing, and analysis of sMRI, dMRI, and rfMRI from raw data to multi-scale structural weighted and functional connectomes [@Daducci:2012], using in a common framework a multi-scale extension of the Desikan-Killiany parcellation [@Desikan2006AnInterest][@Cammoun2012:MappingMRI].
+Connectome Mapper (CMP), an open-source pipeline software with a graphical user interface (GUI), was created to simplify the organization, processing, and analysis of sMRI, dMRI, and rfMRI from raw data to multi-scale structural weighted and functional connectomes [@Daducci:2012], using in a common framework the Desikan-Killiany parcellation [@Desikan2006AnInterest] and a multi-scale extension with hierarchical region grouping [@Cammoun2012:MappingMRI].

 As MRI is being increasingly more accessible and used in both clinical and research settings, such multi-modal MRI datasets are being gathered at an unprecedented rate.